 55) Stephen Lynch (MA) (joined Dec 2, 2014)

 Flexing Our Grassroots Muscle!

-At the November 2013 Vigil, we had representation from all across the U.S. and 9 Latin American countries as we remembered those that lost their lives due to the actions of SOA graduates.
-From March 30 - April 3, 2014, SOA Watch activists will travel to Washington, DC, to lobby Representatives, Senators, and the Executive Branch urging them to close the SOA/WHINSEC.
-Late last year, 40 Representatives introduced H.R.
+In August of 2013, 40 Representatives introduced H.R.
 2989, legislation that would mandate the suspension and call for investigations of the School of Assassins.
-5 more have joined since.
+15 more have joined since.
 We need to continue to build on our momentum and put pressure on other Members of Congress to also co-sponsor H.R.
 2989.